renners7777/100-days-of-code/log.md

 Days 53-55: Watched Class16 @LeonNoel - Javascript Loops.
 Had day off yesterday in respect of the Queen.

+Days 56-59: Anki practice; typing practice; Started Javascript course on CodeAcademy; Read first 2 chapters of Eloquent Javascript and completed tasks.
+Practised some html/css on freecodecamp.

 **Link(s) to work**